sphinx-doc/sphinx/doc/markup/misc.rst

    therefore set with the standard LaTeX ``tabular`` environment.
 Also, the verbatim environment used for literal blocks only works in ``p{width}`` columns, which means that by default, Sphinx generates such column specs for such tables.
-Use the :dir:`tabularcolumns` directive to get finer control over such tables.
+Use the :rst:dir:`tabularcolumns` directive to get finer control over such tables.